Types of Oats | Steel Cut Oats, Rolled Oats with Recipes

 Here is the list of recipes that you can cook using instant oats:

 - Apple Crisp

 Check the amazing recipes of Oats at Allrecipes

 When oats are ground using stone, they are called Scottish oats or Scottish oatmeal.
 These types of oats give a creamy texture and are more easily cooked than other forms of oatmeal.
 Scottish oats are often used in bakery items.

 7. Oat Flour

-FDA has already authorized oat flour to be used as skin protective agent in 2003.
-Some oat based products as helpful in treating eczema.
+FDA has already authorized oat flour to be used as a skin protective agent in 2003.
+Some oat-based products as helpful in treating eczema.

 Oat fiber might have further advantages such as it manages blood sugar, enhance insulin sensitivity, and even decrease blood pressure.

 Moreover, there are many health benefits of oats like they improve good night sleep, boost the immune system, helps to lose weight by giving a feeling of fullness, and helps in your skincare.